Staying safe online: parental control software

-If there's one thing parents, and all of us, are short on its extra time.
+If there's one thing parents, and all of us, are short on, it's extra time.

-All in all, it's a bit of a slog.
+It's a bit of a slog.

-Another problem is that the 'category blocking' all this software offers is far from a blanket block on the internet's bad bits.
+Another problem is that the "category blocking" all this software offers is far from a blanket block on the internet's bad bits.

-It can also be worth making sure that your connection is protected against malware and malicious viruses which can download or redirect links to unsuitable content.
+But it's also worth making sure that our connection is protected against malware and malicious viruses which can download or redirect links to unsuitable content.